talentedmrjones/Javascript-Canvas-Tools/README.md

 ## Blending Modes

 Blending modes are designed to function identically to Photoshop.
+Thanks to [Jerry Huxtable](http://www.jhlabs.com/index.html) for his [Java Image Filters](http://www.jhlabs.com/ip/filters/index.html).
+They were of the utmost help in applying the correct equations.

 ### blend ( mode , top , _[ alpha , general ]_ )